Infinite-Improbability/BayesX/README.md

 Limits on the radius considered:
 #rauto:     Do dynamic limit calculation [T/F].
 Overrides following options, default value T
 #rmin:      real, Minimum radius, Mpc
-#rmax:      real, Maximum radius for xray emission and GNFW model, Mpc
+#rmax:      real, Maximum radius for integrals, Mpc
-#rlimit:    real, Used to calculate logr, may need to be slightly higher than rmax, Mpc
+#rlimit:    real, Maximum radius of the cluster/observation in the plane of the sky, Mpc

 The root for MEKAL data files:
 #filion:		mekal1.dat